pnoi/node/readme.md

-## PN:OI
+## PN:OI for Node.js

-Node module for creative computations
+Node module for API requests to PN:OI

-## Scope

-This library is created to supplement the missing "feaures" of raw, algorythmic computation like:

-* Friction
-* Boredom
-* Will
-* Ego
-...

-Imagination is the window for the creative mind.
-If we give a machine imagination we can sit back an enjoy its creativity.